hezbranch/hezbranch.github.io/index.md

-## Welcome to my portfolio!
+## What to expect?

 This site includes content such as coding projects, blog posts, and tutorials.
-To connect with me on LinkedIn, please [click here] (https://www.linkedin.com/in/hezekiahbranch/) to add  me to your network!
+To connect with me on LinkedIn, please [click here](https://www.linkedin.com/in/hezekiahbranch/) to add  me to your network!

 ### Markdown